 Gulf Coast Western, LLC is the Managing Venture of Oil and Gas General Partnerships, also known as Joint Ventures.
 By combining resources, talent, industry know-how and experience, its primary focus is to explore, develop and acquire domestic oil and gas reserves that are primarily located in the gulf coast region of the United States.
 More specifically, it focuses on properties that have both geological as well as geophysical advantages along with well-developed structures.
 As such, Gulf Coast Western seeks out enterprises that have substantial return potential and quantified downside risk to its participating partners.
-Matthew Fleeger serves as both President and CEO.
+Matt Fleeger serves as both President and CEO.
 According to their website, “At Gulf Coast Western, we attribute our success over the years to the open and transparent relationships we have always maintained with our accredited partners – relationships built on mutual trust and respect earned through operating with honesty and integrity.”

 A Texan Story